uhasker/large-language-models-for-software-engineers/src/04-embeddings.md

 LIMIT  5;
 ```

-This takes roughly 0.7 seconds on my machine—yours may be different.
-This is a significant improvement in query performance and this improvement will only become more pronounced as the number of embeddings grows.
+This should result in a significant improvement in query performance compared to the sequential scan and this improvement will only become more pronounced as the number of embeddings grows.

 If we explain the query by prefixing it with `EXPLAIN ANALYZE`, we can see that the query is now using the IVFFlat index: